RedisGraph/RedisGraph/README.md

 * On Ubuntu Linux, run: `apt-get install build-essential cmake m4 automake peg libtool autoconf`

+* On OS X, verify that `homebrew` is installed and run: `brew install cmake m4 automake peg libtool autoconf`

 To build, run `make` in the project's directory.

 Congratulations!
 You can find the compiled binary at `src/redisgraph.so`.